Cairo International Airport: Terminal 1

 Terminal 1 is the oldest terminal currently in operation, having been inaugurated on 18 March 1963 by President Gamal Abdel Nasser.
 Over the years, the terminal witnessed several expansion projects; a second hall was constructed between 1977–79 and a third one was completed in 1980.
 In the early 2000s, work commenced on the renovation of the ground floor, along with the addition of an expanded departure hall containing a mezzanine floor, thereby allowing more natural light into the terminal.
 All phases of the project were completed by the end of 2003.

-Terminal 1 was originally used by EgyptAir and several Middle Eastern airlines.
-However, an increasing number of other foreign carriers, such as Air France and KLM transferred operations from Terminal 2 in 2006.

-The terminal facilities include Departure Hall 1, International Hall 3, and Hall 4 for private and non-commercial aircraft services.

-Departures and arrivals are with all airlines departing from Terminal 1 Hall 1, with the exception of Saudia.
-Most international airlines arrive in Hall 3.
-Arrival Hall serves international and domestic arrivals.

-The CAC has inaugurated the "Airport City Concept" to provide an array of services and entertainment facilities to travelers, airport visitors, as well as the general public.
-The first phase, a new shopping mall called the 'AirMall' has been built near Terminal 1's International Arrival Hall 3.

-As of 2009, the facade of the terminal was being upgraded.
-Terminal 1 has 12 gates.

-Hall 4

-Terminal 1, Hall 4 is dedicated to private jet and executive jet services.

-Smart Aviation Company has been based at the building since 2007; it moved to a new executive FBO in 2010 adjacent to Hall 4.